opensumi/docs/docs/develop/how-to-design-module.en.md

 }
 ```

-Contribution point files provide registration of capabilities such as `Command`, `Menu`, `Keybinding`, `ComponentView`, etc.
+Contribution point files provide registration of capabilities, such as `Command`, `Menu`, `Keybinding` and `ComponentView`.

-And some other Service definitions
+And some other Service definitions.

 ## How to Encode

 > When you first start to learn about OpenSumi module coding, we recommend that you look at OpenSumi first to see if there is any type of functionality or layout, and then refer to the source code to do the relevant coding.
 This can be accomplished with half the effort.

 To start with basic needs, module coding can be generally divided into following two categories:

 - Functional requirements based on a view
 - Demand based on service capability

-### Functional Requirements Based on a View
+### Requirements Based on a View

-The first step for all view requirements is to create a view, and in the OpenSumi framework, the steps to create a view can be divided into two steps.
+The first step for all view requirements is to create a view, and in the OpenSumi framework, the steps to create a view can be divided into two steps:

 1. Register the view module
 2. Introduce the module
 3. Used under the specific `Location （Layout Block）`case

-Using the 'Explorer' module as an example, we create a `explorer.contribution.ts`file to register a view container:
+Using the 'Explorer' module as an example, we create a `explorer.contribution.ts` file to register a view container:

 ```ts
 @Domain(ComponentContribution)